Kentucky Lemon Law: Your Complete Legal Guide

 Consumer Remedies: Refund vs. Replacement

-When a manufacturer cannot conform a motor vehicle to the express warranty after meeting the presumption requirements, KRS § 367.842 provides consumer remedies.
+When a manufacturer cannot conform a motor vehicle to the express warranty after meeting the presumption requirements and exhausting the final repair opportunity, KRS § 367.842 provides the consumer with a choice of remedies.

 Consumer's Choice

-If the manufacturer fails to cure the nonconformity within the additional repair opportunity, the consumer may elect either:
+If the manufacturer fails to cure the nonconformity during the final repair opportunity, the consumer may elect either:

 - A comparable replacement motor vehicle, OR